LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 Even if the document is split into chunks down the pipeline, LangStream will guarantee that when all the chunks of a document have been written to the vector database the source is notified and the document is marked as processed.
-This way even if you have a failure in the middle of the pipeline, when you restart the pipeline the source will only emit the documents that have not been processed yet.
-This allows you to deal with failures and with restarts.
+This way, even if you have a failure in the middle of the pipeline and you have to restart, the source will only emit the documents that have not been processed yet.
+This allows you to deal with failures and restarts.

 This is an IO intensive operation, but it normally doesn't use much compute resources.